fredjaya/gtdb_trees/2306_nitrospinota/README.md

 Second pass:
 - [x] Run estimation on pruned (pre-treeshrinked) tree
 	- Doesn't apply to this subset because no shrinking occurred
-- [ ] Implement constrained analysis
 - [ ] Run constrained estimation on treeshrinked tree
 - [ ] Fix RHAS on subset with LG only
 - [ ] Add option to run test in a single command `-mset`
 	- qMaker does this
 	- Running existing and new Qs separately makes model selection per partition difficult
 	- `-m madd` does not do `+F,+I,+G,+R`
+- [ ] Implement constrained analysis in nf?

 ## Dependencies
 - python3
 - biopython